Thomas Levett

 Thomas Levett (1594 – ca. 1655), was an Oxford-educated Lincoln's Inn barrister, judge of the Admiralty for the Northern Counties and High Sheriff of Rutland.
 But Levett's chief accomplishment was as antiquarian, preserving a centuries-old chartulary kept by Cluniac monks at their Pontefract, Yorkshire abbey, and then turning it over to Yorkshire medieval scholar Roger Dodsworth for publication.

 Early life

 Levett was born in High Melton, Yorkshire, son of Thomas Levett.
 He was married to Margaret Lindley, daughter of John Lindley of Leathley, Yorkshire.
-Through his marriage, Levett was related to Sir Guy Palmes, MP for Rutland from 1621–22 and High Sheriff of Yorkshire in 1622–23.
+Through his marriage, Levett was related to Sir Guy Palmes, MP for Rutland from 1621 to 1622 and High Sheriff of Yorkshire in 1622–23.
 (Palmes was eventually heavily fined by Parliament and pardoned for his Royalist sympathies.)
 In spite of his familial relationship with Palmes, Levett apparently favoured the Parliamentary cause against the King.
 In June 1647 he contributed towards the Parliament's "Ordinance for the raising of Moneyes to be imployed [sic] towards the maintenance of Forces within this Kingdome, under the Command of Sir Thomas Fairfax Knight," as documents from Parliament put it, as well as "for the speedy transporting of, and paying the Forces for the carrying on the Warre of Ireland."